Anky001/angular-initializr/README.md

-# Angular-initializr
+# Angular-initializer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.x.x.

-This is a Angular starter project, which will reduce the complexity of settings up a base project everytime.
+This is a Angular starter project, which will reduce the complexity of settings up a base project every time.

 I have tried to follow all the best practices, from official and other Angular geeks 😉 and I have also customized the default material theme, added angular flex-layout,